Hospice gives comfort and support for persons in the last phases of incurable disease so they may live as fully and comfortably as possible.

 In medieval times, hospices were inns of rest which "lodged, cherished and refreshed" the Crusader, the sick and the dying.
 Today, hospice provides medical care, emotional and spiritual support to people and their families facing life-limiting illness.

 Hospice services are not intended to either prolong life or hasten death.
 We recognize death as a natural process.
-Since 1997, St. Elizabeth Hospice has helped many families cope with incurable disease while helping their loved ones live with comfort and dignity.
+Since 1997, Franciscan Hospice Care has helped many families cope with incurable disease while helping their loved ones live with comfort and dignity.

 Why Hospice services?